-Kate Tupper is a thirty-seven year old sculpture artist, welder/fabricator, and mother of two teenage boys.
+Kate Tupper is a thirty-seven year old sculpture artist, welder/fabricator, and mother of two grown up boys.
 After graduating Selkirk College’s ‘C’ level welding program in 2004 she spent years working in trades,which gave her a first hand view of traditional uses of materials.
 Based in Nakusp BC and being surrounded by natural beauty helps to invoke Tupper's lifelong love of craft, nature and ecology which in turn, influences her method, texture and composition.

 Sculpture and storytelling have always come easy to Kate, her earliest memories are of making things, multiple projects all of the time.
 Growing up in a old Victorian house beside forest and orchards, on the beach and in the garden, studios revolved depending on weather and seasons.
 Organic materials were abundant and waiting to be reinvented.